krismakesstuff/shift/README.md

 # shift

 An audio pitch-shifting creative tool.
+The audio processing was built with Max, exported to a web target via RNBO.
+UI is vanilla JS.

 #### how to use:
 - Drop an audio file and/or turn on your mic by clicking "mic". - Make sure to use headphones while using the mic to avoid feedback.